Interactive Simulations with JSPlotly

 Context - Competitive inhibition in enzyme kinetics (Gauss-Newton algorithm)

-The Gauss-Newton method iteratively adjusts nonlinear models to experimental data sets.
-It is especially efficient when the model is quasi-linear with respect to the parameters and the residuals are moderately small.
-The goal is to find the parameters \(\theta\) that minimize the sum of the squares of the residuals between the observed data yi and the values predicted by the model f(xi,\(\theta\).
-Unlike the full Newton-Raphson method, Gauss-Newton avoids the explicit calculation of the Hessian, using an approximation based on the Jacobian of the residuals.
+The Gauss-Newton method iteratively fits nonlinear models to experimental datasets.
+It is especially efficient when the model is almost linear with respect to the parameters and the residuals are moderately small.
+The goal is to find the parameters \(\theta\) that minimize the sum of squared residuals between the observed data yi and the predicted values by the model f(xi,\(\theta\).
+Unlike the full Newton-Raphson method, Gauss-Newton avoids explicit calculation of the Hessian, using an approximation based on the Jacobian of the residuals.

 Equation:

 This approximation results in a linear system that can be solved at each iteration to update the model parameters.
-The central formula of the method consists of multiplying the transposed Jacobian JT by the Jacobian J itself, forming a symmetric matrix that approximates the Hessian.
+The central formula of the method consists of multiplying the transposed Jacobian JT by the Jacobian itself J, forming a symmetric matrix that approximates the Hessian.
 The residual vector r is then used to determine the update direction \(\Delta\theta\), with the following equation:

 \[ \theta_{k+1} = \theta_k + \left(J^T J\right)^{-1} J^T \cdot r \]